LucasvanKasteren/eduvpn-log-analysis/README.md

 #### Functions
 1. `load_data(db_file_path)`
-   - Loads the IP to Country Lite and IP to ASN Lite databases from the specified file path using the MaxMind-DB-Reader library.
+   - Loads the IP to City Lite databases from the specified file path using the MaxMind-DB-Reader library.
 This is still necessary to do source IP to geolocation conversion for WireGuard connections.
 2. `wireguard_data_to_dict(wireguard_peers)`
    - Parses the WireGuard configuration data from `wg show` to a text file and organises it into a dictionary for easy accessing.
 3. `parse_wireguard_protocol(...)`